Velocidex/velociraptor-web/content/docs/vql_reference/plugins.md

-rules | Yara rules in the yara DSL. | string (required) files | The list of files to scan. |  list of string (required) accessor | Accessor (e.g. NTFS) | string
+rules | Yara rules in the yara DSL. | string (required) files | The list of files to scan. |  list of string (required) accessor | Accessor (e.g. NTFS) | string key | A unique key used to cache the yara rule so it does not need to be recomiled | string

 This plugin uses yara's own engine to scan process memory for the signatures.